 unless a branch or division of the party is organised in that district or in the region of which that district forms part.

-(4) The Electoral Commissioner shall not include on a habitation index for a district provided under subsection (2) the names and addresses of persons whose residences are not shown on the roll for that district by virtue of section 51B.
+(4) If by virtue of section 51B information is not shown on a roll, that information is not to be provided under this section.

-(5) Instead of providing copies of a printed roll or habitation index as required under subsection (1) or (2) the Electoral Commissioner may comply with the requirement by providing the information on the roll or index in the form of particulars recorded or stored on a mechanical, electrical, or other device.
+(5) Without limiting subsection (1) or (2), the Electoral Commissioner may comply with a requirement of this section by providing the required enrolment information in the form of particulars recorded or stored on a mechanical, electrical, or other device.

 (6) In this section —